michelruizfuentes/michelruizfuentes/README.md

 ### Welcome to my GitHub 👋

-My name is Michel (she/her) and I am a third-year studying Statistical and Data Science at Smith College.
+My name is Michel, and I am studying Statistical and Data Science at Smith College.
 Below I have attached some projects I have worked on during my undergraduate journey,

 ### 📗 Final Projects